Reds Are Going To Make The Rest Of The NL Bleed Red

 Like us on Facebook here

 Posted on March 26, 2013, in The Rest: Everything Baseball and tagged 2012 NLDS, @saulwizz on twitter, aroldis chapman, barry larkin, BIlly Hamilton, brandon phillips, Bronson Arroyo, bruche bochy, bryce harper, cincinnati reds, drew stubbs, dusty baker, homer bailey, jack hannahan, jason alpert-wisnia, jay bruce, joey votto, johnny cueto, jonathan broxton, mat latos, Mike Leake, national league, NL Central, ryan ludwick, ryan madson, scott rolen, Sean Marshall, shin-soo choo, tony cingrani, walt jocketty.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Reds Are Going To Make The Rest Of The NL Bleed Red.